 - reporting any suspicious activity or transaction to the National Crime Agency (NCA) by completing and submitting a Suspicious Activity Report

-- asking the NCA for consent to continue with any transactions that they’ve reported, and making sure that no transactions are continued illegally
+- asking the NCA for a defence to a money laundering offence in relation to the transactions that they’ve reported, and making sure that no transactions are continued illegally

 Other responsibilities you might give your nominated officer

-You might decide to make your nominated officer responsible for other tasks that need to be done to make sure your business complies with the Money Laundering Regulations.
+You might decide to make your nominated officer responsible for other tasks that need to be done to make sure your business complies with the regulations.
 For example, you could make them responsible for:

 - putting in place and operating anti money laundering controls and procedures

 - carrying out money laundering risk assessments